Chirag-ahir/JAVA-All-Basic/README.md

 Java TreeSet class access and retrieval times are quiet fast.<br>
 Java TreeSet class doesn't allow null element.<br>
 Java TreeSet class is non synchronized.<br>
-Java TreeSet class maintains ascending order.
+Java TreeSet class maintains ascending order.<br>
 Java TreeSet class not contains duplicate element.<br>
+Java TreeSet class maintains ascending order.<br>

 what is vector ?<br>
 Vector class implements a growable array of objects.
 It is compatible with Java collections.
 Vector implements a dynamic array–means it can grow or shrink as required. default capacity is 10.